Skip to content

 The focus of these classes is to maintain and improve the skills you have, and work on the ones you are struggling with.

-The classes are one hour – 50 minutes of exercise and 10 minutes of stretching and flexibility.
+The classes are one hour – 40 minutes of exercise and 20 minutes of stretching and flexibility, left right brain communication skills, face and hand exercises and some voice work.

 What Next?
 Book an assessment

-- Classes cost $15 per session.
-A 10-class card is the preferred way of payment.
-Internet banking, eftpos payment, or cash accepted.
+• Classes cost $20 per session.
+A 5 or 10-class card in advance is the preferred way of payment.
+Other options available on request.
+Internet banking, or cash accepted.

 Resources for you Articles and references to help those with Parkinson's